Cycling: Associations

 Cyclists form associations, both for specific interests (trails development, road maintenance, bike maintenance, urban design, racing clubs, touring clubs, etc.) and for more global goals (energy conservation, pollution reduction, promotion of fitness).
 Some bicycle clubs and national associations became prominent advocates for improvements to roads and highways.
-In the United States, the League of American Wheelmen lobbied for the improvement of roads in the last part of the 19th century, founding and leading the national Good Roads Movement.
+In the United States, the League of American Wheelmen (founded in 1880 and changing to the League of American Bicyclists in 1994) lobbied for the improvement of roads in the last part of the 19th century, founding and leading the national Good Roads Movement.
 Their model for political organization, as well as the paved roads for which they argued, facilitated the growth of the automobile.

 In Europe, the European Cyclists' Federation represents around 70 local, regional and national civil society organisations across more than 40 countries that work to promote cycling as a mode of transport and leisure.

 As a sport, cycling is governed internationally by the Union Cycliste Internationale in Switzerland, USA Cycling (merged with the United States Cycling Federation in 1995) in the United States, (for upright bicycles) and by the International Human Powered Vehicle Association (for other HPVs, or human-powered vehicles).
 Cycling for transport and touring is promoted on a European level by the European Cyclists' Federation, with associated members from Great Britain, Japan and elsewhere.
 Regular conferences on cycling as transport are held under the auspices of Velo City; global conferences are coordinated by Velo Mondial.